tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-leankit/usage.md

 # Planview Leankit - Usage

-To use the Planview LeanKit plugin, the plugin must be loaded and an instance created before you can configure the plugin integration.
+To use the Planview LeanKit plug-in, the plug-in must be loaded and an instance created before you can configure the plug-in integration.
 You define configuration properties in the user interface.

 ## Integration type

-The Planview LeanKit plugin supports scheduled events integration which is listed in the following table.
+The Planview LeanKit plug-in supports scheduled events integration which is listed in the following table.

 ### Scheduled Events